 I have not seen evidence that this approach was ever enacted - again, as noted, no further business introduced by Caledonian was accepted by Options after 20 May 2013.

 Our Investigator's view

-Mr G brought his complaint to this service on 7 April 2020.
+Mr J brought his complaint to this service on 30 October 2020.
 Options told us that the complaint had been brought too late for this Service to consider.
-Options informed us that Mr G's complaint had been brought out of time and was one our Service cannot consider.
 It doesn't consent to our investigation.